-Shiitake mushroom contains a number of polysaccharides with beneficial effects as immune system modulators and "host defense potentiators" (HDP's) or the ability to enhance one's defense mechanisms.
+Shiitake mushroom contains a number of polysaccharides that act as potential immune system modulators with qualities that may help to foster one's defense mechanisms.
 The most well-known of these myco-constituents is definitely lentinan, but others such as emitanin and KS-2 have also been identified.

-Lentinan, first isolated from Lentinus edodes in 1969, is a beta-glucan polysaccharide that can significantly boost immune response by inducing the body's production of interferon.
+LENTINAN, first isolated from Lentinus edodes in 1969, is a beta-glucan polysaccharide that can influence immune response by inducing the body's production of interferon.
 Interferons are signaling proteins that are released by host cells to defend against and eliminate pathogenic substances.

-The word interferon comes from the word "to interfere" as it disrupts the continued growth of harmful viruses, tumor cells, parasites or bacteria.
+The word interferon comes from the word "to interfere" as it disrupts the continued growth of harmful viruses, parasites, bacteria or diseased cells.
 Interferons also stimulate other immune cells and is part of the reason lentinan has been shown to promote NK cell and white blood cell activity.

-Research investigating the anticancer properties of shiitake mushrooms has been ongoing since at least the 1960's.
-In this research, lentinan has been the most frequently studied compound found in shiitake or L. edodes mushroom and was actually approved in Japan in 1985 for use as an adjunct in cancer therapy.
+Research investigating the nutraceutical properties of shiitake mushrooms has been ongoing since at least the 1960's.
+In this research, lentinan has been the most frequently studied compound found in shiitake or L. edodes mushroom and was actually approved in Japan in 1985 for use as an adjunct in certain therapy treatments.